therealpeterpython/remembot/README.md

 ## Usage
 Once you've created a bot instance and added your access token to the tokens file you can start your bot.
 To start it in Windows just type `python start_rem_bot.py` in your terminal.
 For Linux you have to use `python3`.
-Now you can add your bot to your group or start a privat conversation with him.
+Now you can add the bot to your group or start a privat conversation with him.
 That's all!

 ## Commands